Online Course FAQs

 What are the arrangements for food?

 We provide both breakfast and dinner.
-A continental breakfast will be provided at the accommodation, and we will be taking you out around the best local restaurants or eating in the accommodation in the evenings.
+A continental breakfast will be provided at the accommodation, and for dinner we eat in local restaurants as a group.
 At lunchtime, our students have the opportunity to explore Oxford where there are lots of cheap and healthy lunch options (we have created our own Guide to Oxford’s Best Lunch Spots for your convenience, and also a guide to where the best halal lunch spots are).

 I have dietary needs – can this be accommodated?